 Students must earn a cumulative 2.000 GPA on required certificate coursework.

-1. Students will minimally acquire intermediate proficiency in an East Central European Language (Czech, Polish, or SerboCroatian).
+1. Minimally acquire intermediate proficiency in an East Central European Language (Czech, Polish, or SerboCroatian).

-2. Students will develop and apply writing skills and oral communications skills appropriate to Liberal Arts education in the context of Slavic studies to the literatures and cultures of the region.
+2. Develop and apply writing skills and oral communications skills appropriate to Liberal Arts education in the context of Slavic studies to the literatures and cultures of the region.

-3. Students will develop and apply critical-thinking skills inherent in the Liberal Arts tradition to the literature and culture of the region.
+3. Develop and apply critical-thinking skills inherent in the Liberal Arts tradition to the literature and culture of the region.

-4. Students will be able to analyze and interpret cultural products of the region (i.e. works of literature, films, etc.) in themselves and in the context of specific historical and cultural conditions.
+4. Analyze and interpret cultural products of the region (i.e. works of literature, films, etc.) in themselves and in the context of specific historical and cultural conditions.

 The faculty advisor for the certificate in East Central European languages, Literatures, and cultures is David S. Danaher (email@example.com).